Hemimetabolism: Terminology of aquatic entomology

-In aquatic entomology, different terminology is used when categorizing insects with incomplete metamorphosis.
-Paurometabolism refers to insects whose nymphs occupy the same environment as the adults, as in the family Gerridae of Hemiptera.
-The hemimetabolous insects are those whose nymphs, called naiads, occupy aquatic habitats while the adults are terrestrial.
+In aquatic entomology, different terminology is used when categorizing insects with gradual or partial metamorphosis.
+Paurometabolism (gradual) refers to insects whose nymphs occupy the same environment as the adults, as in the family Gerridae of Hemiptera.
+The hemimetabolous (partial) insects are those whose nymphs, called naiads, occupy aquatic habitats while the adults are terrestrial.
 This includes all members of the orders Plecoptera, Ephemeroptera, and Odonata.
 Aquatic entomologists use this categorization because it specifies whether the adult will occupy an aquatic or semi aquatic habitat, or will be terrestrial.
-This classification system is similar to previously used nomenclature in terrestrial entomology.